Dogra organisation demands Bharat Ratna for Prem Nath Dogra, holiday on his birth anniversary | Politics

 The leaders said it would be a befitting step to confer the highest civilian award, Bharat Ratna, on Dogra.

-BJP leader Anil Gupta had last year reiterated the demand for conferring Bharat Ratna on Prem Nath Dogra.
+BJP leader Anil Gupta had last year made the demand for conferring Bharat Ratna on Dogra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)